 If you would like to bring your spouse, friend, mother, sibling, or anyone else you want for support, please feel free to bring them along!

-Your chiropractor is trained to provide you with a professional treatment of the entire musculoskeletal frame.
+Your chiropractor is trained to provide you with the professional treatment of the entire musculoskeletal frame.
 In addition to spinal adjustments, they can offer nutritional advice, massage therapy, strengthening exercises, rehabilitative therapy, and more.

 As you continue with chiropractic treatments, you will learn increasingly more about your body, what will happen during your office visit, and what to wear.